Hi, we’re Chalkbeat, a news site covering educational change.

 Elizabeth Green is co-founder, CEO, and editor-in-chief of Chalkbeat.
 She previously co-founded GothamSchools, now Chalkbeat New York.
 Elizabeth has also written about education issues for The New York Times Magazine, U.S. News & World Report, and many other publications.
 Her New York Times bestselling book, Building a Better Teacher, was published in August 2014 by W.W.
 Norton.
 Elizabeth serves on the board of the Education Writers Association.
 In 2009-2010, she was a Spencer Fellow in education journalism at Columbia University, and in 2011, she was an Abe Journalism Fellow studying education in Japan.

 Alan Gottlieb, co-founder and editor-at-large of Chalkbeat, founded Education News Colorado (now Chalkbeat Colorado) in 2008.
 After a post-college stint in the Peace Corps (Ecuador) Gottlieb spent 15 years as a newspaper journalist, then moved into the world of education policy as a foundation program officer before returning to journalism.
 Alan is the author of two books: In the Shadow of the Rockies, a book about the inaugural season of Denver’s Major League baseball team. and the novel Ultimate Excursions.
 A native of Chicago’s South Side, Alan has a B.A. in English from The Colorado College and an M.S.J. from Columbia University’s Graduate School of Journalism.

-Anika Anand is the director of engagement for Chalkbeat and was previously a reporter for GothamSchools.
+Anika Anand is the director of product for Chalkbeat and was previously a reporter for GothamSchools.
 She has been published on California Watch, MSNBC.com, Salon, the New York Daily News and others.
 She graduated from the CUNY Graduate School of Journalism with a master’s degree in business and economics reporting and studied journalism at the University of North Carolina at Chapel Hill.

 Daarel Burnette II is the bureau chief of Chalkbeat Tennessee.
 He previously worked as an education reporter at the Atlanta Journal-Constitution, Minneapolis Star Tribune and the Louisville Courier-Journal.
 He also worked as a general assignment reporter at the Chicago Tribune.
 He received his undergraduate degree in print journalism from Hampton University and an M.A. in politics and journalism from Columbia University.